TacoDelPaco/BridgeX/README.md

 **Note:** I've tested this with Raspbian OS 11 on a Raspberry Pi Zero 2 W and with Raspbian OS 10 on a Raspberry Pi Zero 1.1 W
 ## Bare Minimum
-1. Clone the repository
+1. Clone the repository in home directory
    `git clone https://github.com/TacoDelPaco/BridgeX`
-2. Run `npm rebuild` in the root of the directory
+2. Run `npm rebuild` in the root of the project directory
 3. Run `node node_modules/@xyo-network/bridge.pi/bin/start.js`

 Everything should be running, although you may want to put it in a `screen` or `tmux` to be able to run in the background.
 The web side of things also doesn't work, as it requires more steps which I include in the next section.